-Here’s our best types of bookcases guide including different designs, frame material ideas and tips on how to choose a perfect bookcase for your home.
+Here are our best types of bookcases guide including different designs, frame material ideas, and tips on how to choose a perfect bookcase for your home.

-This article is the ultimate buying guide if you’re currently in the market for bookcases.
-We’ll give you the breakdown on the different designs, frame materials, and styles to choose from.
+This article is the ultimate buying guide if you’re currently searching for bookcases.
+We’ll give you a breakdown of the different designs, frame materials, and styles to choose from.

 Bookcase Designs

-Picking out a design for the bookcase that you want to buy is the first major decision you’ll be making.
+Picking out a design for the types of bookcase that you want to buy is the first major decision you’ll be making.

-You’ll see that this easily narrows your options down as you would want to go with a design that’s fitting with your home’s décor or vibe.
+You’ll see that this easily narrows your options down as you would want to go with a design that fits with your home’s décor or vibe.
 This also makes the decision of picking out materials and styles so much easier.

-Here are the typical bookcase designs to choose from and what sets them apart from each other.
+Here are the typical bookcase designs and what sets them apart.

 Rectangular Bookcase